 On The Seventh Day in Luang Prabang I Was Reborn as a Traveler

-On my seventh day in Luang Prabang, I rested.
+On my seventh day of seeing the sights of Luang Prabang, I rested.
 For the past week I’d rushed around, visiting temples and museums, attending cultural events and scouring the night market.
 Finally, satisfied that I had seen all the most important sites that the historic town had to offer, I plopped down at a street side table in the open air Lao Lao Garden Restaurant for a leisurely lunch and settled into the gentle flow of Lao life.

 Eschewing my normal penchant for bitter black brew, I stirred sugar and milk into my Lao coffee and sipped the savory nectar as I gazed out on the lazy street.
 A produce man pedaled by, hesitating ever so briefly as he called to the owner, offering the green, gold and crimson vegetables heaped in upon his wooden cart.
 Getting no response, he glided away.
 The rice cake lady arrived next, seated side-saddle on a purring motorbike, laden down with freshly fried treats wrapped in pretty pastel cellophane tied with pink ribbon.
 Having sampled her wares several days earlier, my mouth watered like one of Pavlov’s dogs.